DUDEX64/Secure-Delete/README.md

 ### Ensure files are deleted without remains of their contents
 - - -

-This program will delete files so that none of their remaining content can be found on the disk, which prevents file recovery.
-This is good for those who require deleting files so that their sensitive data cannot be found though file system analisis.
+This program is able delete files so that none of their remaining content can be found on the disk, which helps prevent file recovery.
+This is ideal
+for those who require deleting files so that their sensitive data cannot be found though filesystem analisis.

 **DISCLAMER**: On some systems, like Windows&reg; for example, they may